 Do that thing on Mondays that you do on Fridays.
-Listen to music style that you haven't given a chance to before.
+Listen to a music style that you haven't given a chance to before.
 Instead of having your usual take-away coffee, sit in the coffee shop and drink it, for heaven's sake.

 3. Omitting things

-This task in itself will get you be more creative.
+This task in itself will get you to be more creative.
 It will also flex your brain and help you appreciate the things you have and do and the things you somehow deprive yourself from.

 Omitting a particular word that you use often out of your vocabulary is a good start.
 Use one word for one whole day and you'll see yourself finding new fun ways to express yourself.
 This is a very good practice for those who want to swear less or are known to overuse such self-esteem crippling phrases as “I'm sorry.”

 Go for a day without speaking to anyone or yourself, for that matter.
 Wear earplugs for a day.
 Don't use your dominant hand for a day.
 Well, you get the drill.
 This comes from yogi practices to make one appreciate our bodies and our senses and use them more efficiently.

 Challenge yourself to go on a techno fast for one day a week.
 No gadgets at all, and most certainly not even your phone.
 Electronic devices are the main “circuit breakers” or distractions out there.
 Reclaim your freedom and innovative thinking by relying on yourself.

 We adults tend to take ourselves way too seriously.
 It's sad how horrified we are to make a fool of ourselves and look silly to others.
 When we were kids we had none of these kinds of thoughts.
 And we were the happiest and the freest when at our beloved playground.